The 'Palladian way' fundraising walk

 " Prior Park is a sanctuary within the city of Bath which provides a tranquil space for quiet contemplation.
 Its winding woodland paths, cascading water and spectacular views make it a garden full of surprise and wonder.
 In creator Ralph Allen’s time, this garden was sympathetically created by consulting ‘the genius of the place’ and we continue to do so as we restore this 18th-century masterpiece for future generations. "

-Our expedition will take place in March 2019 and will begin at Stowe Landscape Garden in Buckinghamshire.
-Over the course of a week, we will walk all the way back to Prior Park in Bath.
-The starting point of our walk is significant, like Prior Park, Stowe is also home to one of the only four Palladian Bridges of this style in the world.
-Alongside being a fundraising effort, the walk will also be a celebration of Prior Park’s most iconic feature and the concept of the 18th-century landscape garden.
+Our expedition took place in March 2019 and began at Stowe Landscape Garden in Buckinghamshire.
+Over the course of a week, we walked all the way back to Prior Park in Bath.
+The starting point of our walk was significant, like Prior Park, Stowe is also home to one of the only four Palladian Bridges of this style in the world.
+Alongside being a fundraising effort, the walk was also a celebration of Prior Park’s most iconic feature and the concept of the eighteenth-century English landscape garden.

 " When brainstorming ideas of how we might support the dams project, this walk seemed like the ideal challenge.
 Not only will it give us a fantastic opportunity to see more of the landscapes looked after by the National Trust, but it also connects our garden with another important eighteenth-century landscape garden, cared for by the trust.
 We'll also have the chance to raise awareness for the project as we go!"

-Our planned route will take us through some spectacular parts of the English countryside.
-We’ll walk past Churchill’s birthplace at Blenheim, under the trees of Westonbirt Arboretum and through the rolling Cotswold hills.
+Our route took us through some spectacular parts of the English countryside.
+We walked past Churchill's birthplace at Blenheim, along parts of the Monarch's Way and through the rolling Cotswold hills.

-Yet whilst the route may sound idyllic, the walk will be a challenging physical feat, as we’ll have just seven days to walk 123 miles.
-Wish us luck, or better still, sponsor us and help us restore Prior Park back to its 18th-century former glory!
+Yet whilst the route may sound idyllic, the walk was a challenging physical feat and we battled blisters and aching limbs to make it back to Bath within a week.
+We'd be delighted if you could sponsor us and help us restore Prior Park back to its 18th-century former glory.